nyonson/raiju/README.md

 ## configuration

-All flags can be listed with the `-h` flag
+All flags can be listed with the `-h` flag.

 ```
 # global flags